Justintime50/easypost-cli/docs/man.md

 ## Usage

 All EasyPost CLI commands use the syntax `ep mycommand`.

+### Misc

-If you'd like to view these docs from the command line, run `ep help`.
-View the version info by running `ep version`.
+- If you'd like to view these docs, run `ep help`.
+- View the version info by running `ep version`.
+- Update your API key by running `ep update-api-key`.

 ### Account Management